For Council Members · Mayors · City Managers · Budget Officers

 In transport, the MCSU+H has roughly the footprint of a Costco shopping cart — 42″ × 34″ × 30″.
 It navigates any sidewalk, alley, doorway, or vacant lot.
 One person pushes it.
 One person deploys it.
 Under two minutes from locked cart to fully enclosed private shelter.

-When deployed, the aluminum frame extends to 73″, the weather-proof canopy snaps into place, the bed platform locks level, and the person inside has a locked door between them and the street.
+When deployed, the aluminum frame extends to 73″ — just two inches shy of a standard twin mattress.
+The weather-proof canopy snaps into place, the bed platform locks level, and the person inside has a locked door between them and the street.
 The cassette toilet drawer opens from the side.
 The sink is integrated.
 The lockable storage compartment holds everything that matters — ID, medications, documents, phone.

 Transport Profile